OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Skype_for_Business_Web_SDK_Excel_Add_in.md

 In this lab you will get hands-on experience developing an Excel add-in with Skype for Business integration.
 The sample add-in will allow an Office 365 user to perform the following from within Excel:
 1. Sign into Skype for Business.
-2. See other O365 user contact information and presence.
+2. See other Office 365 user contact information and presence.
-3. Chat with O365 users.
+3. Chat with Office 365 users.
-4. Launch Skype for Business client to escalate to audio/video.
+4. Start Skype for Business client to escalate to audio/video.
-5. Publish add-in to the O365 tenant app store.
+5. Publish add-in to the Office 365 tenant app store.

 >**Prerequisites:** Before beginning the lab, the following items will be needed:
 >1.
 Visual Studio 2013 and above.